The Hiking Sandals You Need For Your Next Adventure

 Don't be that asshole speeding around everyone trying to go slow and take in the view.
 RELAX.
 You'll get there.
 The views are some of the best views you'll ever see so take advantage.
 AND if a local is trying to get around you, let them pass.

 I'm not gonna lie.
 Breaking in these sandals is no easy feat; but keep wearing them.
 The webbing will give and the footbed will swaddle your aching feet and help you keep going, even when you think you can't.
-Since that first hike my Chacos have hiked the crater on Mount Kilauea, creek stomping in North Georgia, Muir Woods, the Parthenon in Athens, the Blue Mosque in Istanbul, Chicago's Riverwalk, The Great Taste of the Midwest, hiking the rolling hills in Indiana, carried me all over St. Simons Island and a few others in between.
+Since that first hike my Chacos have hiked the crater on Mount Kilauea, creek stomping in North Georgia, meandering through the Muir Woods, the Parthenon in Athens, the Blue Mosque in Istanbul, Chicago's Riverwalk, The Great Taste of the Midwest, hiking the rolling hills in Indiana, carried me all over St. Simons Island and a few others in between.